London tourism at risk after terror attack

 London's bustling tourism sector could come under strain following a deadly terrorist attack in the heart of the city.

-A lone attacker used a vehicle to mow down pedestrians Wednesday on Westminster Bridge before fatally stabbing a police officer on the grounds of the U.K. Parliament.
-Three people were killed in the attack and scores were injured.
+A lone British-born attacker used a vehicle to mow down pedestrians Wednesday on Westminster Bridge before fatally stabbing a police officer on the grounds of the U.K. Parliament.
+Three people were killed in the attack, including an American tourist and a Spanish citizen, and scores were injured.
 The suspect was also killed.

 On Thursday, ISIS claimed responsibility for the attack, but the group offered no proof of its involvement.